Home » World Atlas » Equatorial Guinea Map

 Equatorial Guinea on a World Map

 Equatorial Guinea is a small country located in Central Africa.
-It borders 2 other countries including Cameroon to the north, and Gabon which wraps around from the south to the east.
+It borders 2 other countries.
+Cameroon is to the north and Gabon wraps around from the south to the east.

 Also, it shares 296 kilometers (184 mi) with the Gulf of Guinea in the Atlantic Ocean to the west.
 Equatorial Guinea consists of its mainland on the coast of Central Africa.